Stepping up: Next generation of royals to see more scrutiny

 In his first speech to the nation, which was broadcast Friday, Charles formally bestowed his own title, the Prince of Wales, to William.
 Kate is now the Princess of Wales, and is the first person since William’s late mother, Princess Diana, to hold the title.

 William and Kate also inherit Charles and Camilla’s other honorary titles, the Duke and Duchess of Cornwall.
-That means managing and taking income from an estate comprising land across the U.K. that is reportedly worth 1 billion pounds.
+That means managing and taking income from the Duchy of Cornwall, an estate comprising land across the U.K. that is reportedly worth 1 billion pounds.

 “With Catherine beside him, our new Prince and Princess of Wales will, I know, continue to inspire and lead our national conversations, helping to bring the marginal to the center ground where vital help can be given,” Charles said Friday.